ChrstphrHll/npc_gen/students/Delsenora Strohm.md

 ---
 ### Description
 - 7th year Dragonborn Druid in Fiesn
-- short spines, Sea Green eyes, and copper skin
+- frills, Sea Green eyes, and copper skin
 - Is Unambitious and Surprising, and has Austerity as their ideal

 ### Organizations